-With warm currents and clear visibility underwater, enjoy the corals from a sea kayak or swim with the fishest at this favourite dive site.
+With warm currents and clear visibility underwater, enjoy the corals from a sea kayak or swim with the fishest at this favourite dive site, Perhentian Islands.
 Or if you don’t want to dive, spend the day at Adam & Eve Beach getting a tan, snorkel close to the shore at Teluk Pauh or Shark Point, and catch a breathtaking sunset view at Coral Bay, before watching baby turtles make their first journey from egg-shell to the ocean at night.
 If you prefer to avoid crowds, check out the beautiful PIR beach, or stay in a tree house rented out by locals!

 With lots of wildlife, beautiful beaches and the Chagar Hutang Turtle Sanctuary, Pulau Redang is the place to go if you want to feel soft white sand under your feet.
 With waters so clear you can see coral and fish from the beach, be sure to check out the snorkeling and diving opportunities available.
 There’s also a Marine Park centre you can visit, and the island is full of jungle trails where you can see monkeys, colourful birds, unique plants and even giant lizards!